yegor256/blog/static/webinars.md

 [April 6, 2016](https://plus.google.com/events/cn2nne1qnm8t475bt461igccrg4)
 **Who is Software Architect?**
 Software architect is responsible for failures.
 Software is powerful enough to make and overrule any decision.
-But that's not it.
+But that is not it.
 We will also talk about delegation of responsibility and micromanagement.﻿ Mostly, this webinar will summarize what these articles are talking
 about: